Multiwinia: Gameplay

 One team must defend a weapon of mass destruction (WMD) that will explode within a defined time period, whilst the other team must attack and destroy the WMD before the time period elapses.
 Play then switches around and the attacker becomes the defender and vice versa.
 The winner is the team that successfully attacks in the quickest time.

 The attacking team receives a constant flow of reinforcements whilst the defending team is heavily armed with turrets, but has a limited force.
 The attacking team must build up a force and attack in waves to capture machine gun turrets, pillboxes and sabotage the three control stations connected to the bomb.
 The constant reinforcements provided to the attacking team ensure that eventually they will break through - the challenge is for the defending team to hold off for as long as possible.

 Reception

 The game received "generally favorable reviews" according to the review aggregation website Metacritic.

-George Horlor rated the game 10/10 and recommended it, saying “one of the best RTS titles out there, you own Steam?
-You should own Multiwinia”.

 Eurogamer called the game "a quirky but devilishly compelling distillation of all that strategy games can be".
 IGN cited the crate power ups as the game's "most questionable element" and stated, "while it's still undoubtedly fun as a lightweight experience, it's far from being cerebrally rewarding or especially clever."
 PC Gamer UK said the game was "endearing, yet thin".
 GameWatcher called Multiwinia "A true triumph."